The 20 Best Melanoma Doctors in France

 Paris, FR

-Celeste Lebbe practices in Paris, France.
+Celeste Lebbe practices practicing medicine in Paris, France.
 Ms. Lebbe is rated as an Elite expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Merkel Cell Carcinoma, Kaposi Sarcoma, Neuroendocrine Tumor, and Kidney Transplant.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Melanoma, Merkel Cell Carcinoma, Neuroendocrine Tumor, Kidney Transplant, and Tissue Biopsy.

 Elite in Melanoma